 Those who are LGBTQIA+ are welcome.

-Those of all genders (including genderfluid, non-binary, agender, etc) are welcome.
+Those of all gender identities (including genderfluid, non-binary, agender, etc) are welcome.

 Those who are neurodivergent, including those who are autistic, are welcome.